robashton/blog/input/pages/Purerl Updates - Monitors in Stetson and Pinto/content.markdown

 ```

-We can export a function *registerClient* for clients to invoke in order to start receiving data, while we're still in the process that called us we can get its pid by calling to 'Pinto.self', and then in the context of the gen server, we'll get our own pid so we can add the monitor in the next function *addHandler*.
+We can export a function *registerClient* for clients to invoke in order to start receiving data, while we're still in the process that called us we can get its pid by calling out to '*Pinto.self*', and then in the context of the gen server, we'll get our own pid so we can add the monitor in the next function *addHandler*.

-As we have the pid of our calling process, we can invoke *Monitor.pid*, and pass in a callback that disregards the message given to us when the monitor pops and just sends a message with the handler pid back to our handleInfo.
-Once we've added that monitor, we add the handler to our map using the pid as a lookup so we can remove it later when we get that message.
+As we have the pid of our calling process, we can invoke *Monitor.pid*, and pass in a callback that disregards the message given to us when the monitor pops and just sends a message with the handler pid back to our *handleInfo*.
+Once we're monitoring the handler, we can add it to our map using the pid as a key so we can easily remove it later when we get the message telling us it went down.

 ```haskell